ThDilos/ThDilos-Protogen-Origin/README.md

 A half-finished origin that I have no time and motivation to continue further.

 Feels like it's a waste to keep it for myself.
-So I uploaded it into Github as a public repo
+So I uploaded it into Github as a public repo if you're gonna upload to somewhere, credit my name and Github address plz

 Basic Idea:\
 Protogen Origin With Multiple Upgradable Modules\